By investing in local leaders, Malala Fund hopes to accelerate progress for girls’ education and equality in Brazil.

 More than 3.2 million children are out of school in Brazil, denied an education because of racism, exploitation and poverty.
 Malala Fund believes all Brazilian girls could be in school in a matter of years — if the country’s leaders spend more on education, ensure schools reach the most marginalised girls and promote gender equality in classrooms.
 By investing in local leaders, Malala Fund hopes to accelerate progress for girls’ education and equality.

-While in Brazil for her 21st birthday, Malala met the new Gulmakai Champions and long-time activists who are working to improve educational opportunities for indigenous and Afro-Brazilian girls.
+While in Brazil for her 21st birthday, Malala met the new Education Champions and long-time activists who are working to improve educational opportunities for Indigenous and Afro-Brazilian girls.

 Denise Carreira is a journalist, researcher and education activist, currently serving as deputy coordinator at Ação Educativa.
 To promote more tolerant school environments, she is developing an online course to train teachers on gender equality.
 She is also helping publish Ação Educativa’s report on gender-based violence and discrimination and plans to survey 15 secondary schools in Brazil to report on the quality of education.

 “Brazil is making progress for girls — but only for some girls,” said Mohamed.
 “Ensuring equal access to education requires bold, steadfast leadership.
 That’s why we’re proud to invest in these three activists whose work to challenge leaders and change norms is already helping create a brighter future for all Brazilian girls.”